-College is expensive.
-So, how exactly can you save money as a college student?
-Carefully.
+School is expensive.
+So, how exactly can you save money in college?
+Very carefully.

 It’s no surprise that many college students live on a strict budget.
 After all, by the time college is over, most students graduate with a hefty student loan bill.